When Time Should Have Stood Still, a Sci-Fi Short Story

 She sounded almost normal.
 Almost like she previously had.
 Kenyon wondered about her sanity.
 “I though there was a radiation spike.”

 “Like another suitcase nuke?” she asked.
 The fear was palatable on her face.
-And the device started to kick in.
+The device started to kick in.
 He could see the changes in her expression and especially the eyes, dampening both to an artificial neutrality.
 Anything that would make her panic or go crazy could set off the controlling device.
 At best, she’d be rendered unconscious and only use up air.
 At worst, she’d do something crazy in the name of artificial sanity – by a government that was crazily dictatorial in the name of managing the chaos.
 And what if the implant drove her crazy?
 What could he do to prevent that?

 “I don’t know what’s going on,” Kenyon admitted.
 “I want to check levels, just to be safe.
 Do you want to be safe?” he asked.